-NQF #3613e Appropriate Treatment for ST-Segment Elevation Myocardial Infarction (STEMI) Patients in the Emergency Department (ED) (Yale/Yale New Haven Health System Center for Outcomes Research and Evaluation (CORE)): Recommended
+NQF #3613e Appropriate Treatment for ST-Segment Elevation Myocardial Infarction (STEMI) Patients in the Emergency Department (ED) (CMS/ Yale CORE Endorsed

 Description: The percentage of ED patients with a diagnosis of STEMI who received appropriate and timely treatment.
-The measure will be calculated using electronic health record (EHR) data and is intended for use at the facility level in a CMS accountability program, through which it may be publicly reported.; Measure Type: Process; Level of Analysis: Facility; Setting of Care: Outpatient Services; Data Source: Electronic Health Records
+The measure will be calculated using electronic health record (EHR) data and is intended for use at the facility level in a CMS accountability program, through which it may be publicly reported.
+Measure Type: Process; Level of Analysis: Facility; Setting of Care: Outpatient Services; Data Source: Electronic Health Records

-This new electronic clinical quality measure (eCQM) assesses whether patients with ST-Segment Elevation Myocardial Infarction (STEMI) in the ED receive timely guideline-indicated reperfusion care that is appropriate for the treatment setting.
-The developer was unable to attend the meeting, so it provided a written introduction to the measure, which Ms. Moyer read to the Standing Committee.
-In the written introduction, the developer indicated that CMS developed this measure for use in the Hospital Outpatient Quality Reporting Program.
+This new electronic clinical quality measure (eCQM) assesses whether patients with STEMI in the ED receive timely, guideline-indicated reperfusion care that is appropriate for the treatment setting.
+The developer was unable to attend the meeting; therefore, it provided a written introduction to the measure, which Ms. Amy Moyer, former NQF senior director, read to the Standing Committee.
+In the written introduction, the developer indicated that CMS developed this measure for use in the Hospital Outpatient Quality Reporting (OQR) Program.
 The measure captures the timeliness of the three main approaches to reperfusion in STEMI patients (onsite percutaneous coronary intervention [PCI], transfer to a PCI-capable facility, and fibrinolytics) in one measure.

-The lead discussant noted that the measure is supported by two guidelines, the American Heart Association (AHA) and American College of Cardiology Foundation (ACC) STEMI guidelines from 2013 and the Emergency Department Management of Patients Needing Reperfusion Therapy for Acute ST-Segment Elevation Myocardial Infarction guideline released in 2017 by the American College of Emergency Physicians (ACEP).
+The lead discussant noted that the measure is supported by two guidelines: AHA and ACC Foundation (ACCF) STEMI guidelines from 2013 and the Emergency Department Management of Patients Needing Reperfusion Therapy for Acute ST-Segment Elevation Myocardial Infarction guideline released in 2017 by the American College of Emergency Physicians (ACEP).
 The Standing Committee had no concerns with the evidence.
-The lead discussant moved forward to discussing performance gap.
-Since this is a new measure that has not been fully implemented, performance score data were not available to assess gap.
+The lead discussant moved forward to discuss performance gap.
+Since this is a new measure that has not been fully implemented, performance score data were not available to assess the gap.
 The developer shared gap information from the literature and similar measures.
-The information shared demonstrated significant variability in the capability of the emergency departments to perform reperfusion in a timely manner.
+The information shared demonstrated significant variability in the capability of the EDs to perform reperfusion in a timely manner.
 The Standing Committee noted that the information shared indicated disparities by patient gender, race, and ethnicity, and by facility rural status.
 Standing Committee members highlighted the importance of stratifying results on this measure when performance results are available.
-A Standing Committee member noted that an advantage of this measure is availability of race, ethnicity, and language data in the clinical record.
-They also noted that the importance of finding opportunities for improvement.
-A Standing Committee member asked for clarification on how to evaluate performance gap when scores are not available, and Ms. Moyer responded that using information from the literature on new measures is appropriate for new measures that have not yet been implemented.
+A Standing Committee member noted that an advantage of this measure is the availability of race, ethnicity, and language data in the clinical record while also noting the importance of finding opportunities for improvement.
+A Standing Committee member asked for clarification on how to evaluate performance gap when scores are not available, and Ms. Moyer explained that using information from the literature on new measures is appropriate for new measures that have not yet been implemented.

-The lead discussant moved on to scientific acceptability noting that the developer had submitted dataelement validity testing to satisfy both reliability and validity.
-The developer looked at data element validity at two different hospital systems, with two different electronic health record (EHR) systems.
-Standing Committee members noted that the Kappa coefficients for the denominator agreement were on the low side and questioned whether this reflected a failure of the systems or a failure of the measure.
+The lead discussant moved on to scientific acceptability, noting that the developer had submitted dataelement validity testing to satisfy both reliability and validity.
+The developer looked at data-element validity at two different hospital systems, with two different EHR systems.
+Standing Committee members noted that the kappa coefficients for the denominator agreement were fairly low and questioned whether this reflected a failure of the systems or a failure of the measure.
 They reasoned that the low agreement could reflect a system failure to diagnose and capture the relevant patient population.
-Standing Committee members were in agreement that systems need to improve data capture and performance and that all facilities should be able to achieve high performance on the measure.
-The Standing Committee discussed the challenge of implementing electronic clinical quality measures when data quality may not be ideal.
-The Standing Committee agreed that implementing the measures will provide an incentive to improve the data quality and that improvement may not occur in the absence of this incentive.
+Standing Committee members agreed that systems need to improve data capture and performance and that all facilities should be able to achieve high performance on the measure.
+The Standing Committee discussed the challenge of implementing eCQMs when the data quality may not be ideal.
+The Standing Committee agreed that implementing the measures will provide an incentive to improve the data quality but that improvement may not occur in the absence of this incentive.